ARTEFACT PROJECTS LIMITED

+We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made thereunder and the Order under section 143(ll)ofthe Act.
 We conducted our audit of the Ind AS financial statements in accordance with theStandards on Auditing specified under Section 143(10) of the Act.
 Those Standards requirethat we comply with ethical requirements and plan and perform the audit to obtainreasonable assurance about whether the Ind AS financial statements are free from materialmisstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the Ind AS financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of theInd AS financial statements whether due to fraud or error.
 In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the Ind AS financial statements that give a true and fair view in order todesign audit procedures that are appropriate in the circumstances.
 An audit also includesevaluating the appropriateness of accounting policies used and the reasonableness of theaccounting estimates made by the Company's directors as well as evaluating the overallpresentation of the Ind AS financial statements.

 We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our qualified audit opinion on the Ind AS financial statements.